-Term Definition Kiteworks®.
+Term Definition Infrastructure Delivery A division of DIT Kiteworks®.
 File sharing platform utilised by the Accreditation Unit.
 Alternative platforms maybe used subject to whole of government and Accreditation Unit approval.
 Lead Agency The agency in the Government of South Australia responsible and accountable for the construction project as its sponsor and funder.
 A participating agency in the AGFMA, as detailed in the Agency Participation AGFMA Fact Sheet.
-PC028 Premier and Cabinet Circular 028 Construction Procurement Policy: Project Implementation Process.
 Planned Small Construction Project Planned small construction / building work that is deemed to have a low complexity and risk profile and below the Parliamentary Public Works Committee value threshold.
 Practical Completion A stage of a project when all works are complete except for minor works and defects.
 The projects is at a stage it can be used for its intended purpose.
 Project Planned Small Construction project.
 Project Delivery Step 5 of PC028 PIP 5 5-Step Framework and Project Implementation Framework.
 The Framework includes a simple checkpoint process prior to project delivery, Practical Completion and at Final Completion and handover to the AGFMA Service Provider.
-Project Implementation Process As defined by Premier and Cabinet Circular 028.
+Project Implementation Process As defined by Treasurer's Instruction 18.
 Program Multiple projects that are similar and/or interrelated.
 Quality Standards The Quality Standards component of the Framework consolidates all relevant legislation, policy, standards and guidelines that may be applicable in delivering projects under the Framework.
 SA Government Requirements All current relevant legislation, policy, standards and guidelines that may be applicable in delivering projects under the Framework SA WHS Act and Regulations SA Work Health and Safety Act 2012 and Work Health and Safety Regulations 2012.
 Current version as amended from time to time.
+Treasurer's Instruction 18 The SA Government Procurement Policy that prescribes the use of the Accreditation Framework for Planned Small Construction Projects in the delivery of Construction Projects as defined in the Building Work Contractor's Act 1995, I .